skip to main content

 This demonstrates the ICO’s power in enforcing data protection compliance and also highlights organisations’ failings in complying with legislation and how it can be rectified.
 A link to the page can be found here.

-In this article, Rhiannon Hastings, data protection paralegal in our commercial team, summarises the outcomes of two recent cases involving an employee accessing confidential client data.
+In this article, Rhiannon Hastings, data protection paralegal in our commercial team, summarises the outcome of a recent case involving an employee accessing confidential client data.

 Data protection advice

-Cases such as these highlight the importance of staff training and understanding of data protection legislation, obligations and implications.
+Cases such as this highlight the importance of staff training and understanding the data protection legislation, the obligations in using personal data and the implications in breaching the data protection legislation.

 Our data protection team can support you with bespoke advice regarding data protection compliance in your organisation should you require support in updating and/or implementing a framework to ensure your staff comply with UK data protection legislation in the workplace.